kuzzleio/documentation-old/src/sdk-reference/memory-storage/flushdb.md

 ## Callback response

-Resolves to a simple "OK" string.
+Resolves if successful.
+No value is returned.